jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 About additional days
 ---------------------

-When  I studied  the  Aztec calendar,  especially  the H.B.
+When I worked on the Aztec calendar and pondered about the H.B.
 Nicholson adjustment, I compared with the way the additional days are dealt with in the Coptic,  Ethiopic and French Revolutionary  calendars, to state that the additional  days are always inserted at the  end of the year.
 Actually, this is  false.
-The Baha'i calendar has 19  mois of 19 days, plus  4  additional days  (Ayyám-i-Há)  during  a  normal year,  or  5 additional days during a leap  year.
+The Bahá’í calendar has 19  mois of 19 days, plus  4  additional days  (Ayyám-i-Há)  during  a  normal year,  or  5 additional days during a leap  year.
 These additional days are located between the next-to-last month (Mulk) and the last month (‘Alá’).

 There is  a good  reason for  this peculiar  setup.
-In  the arithmetic variant of the Baha'i calendar, the beginning of a year is computed so it will happen  on the 21st March of the  Gregorian calendar, which is more or less the spring equinox.
+In  the arithmetic variant of the Bahá’í calendar, the beginning of a year is computed so it will happen  on the 21st March of the  Gregorian calendar, which is more or less the spring equinox.
 The rules for leap years ensure that this coincidence  happens every year.
 So here is the  equivalence for